UAF Procedures & Guidelines: Nursing Mothers on Campus

 When a flexible schedule is requested

-Faculty and supervisors are encouraged to work within the UAF procedures and guidelines regarding leave and breaks to make the necessary adjustments for the nursing mother who wishes to express milk during instruction or working hours.
+Faculty is encouraged to work within the UAF procedures and to make the necessary adjustments for the nursing mother who wishes to express milk.
+Supervisors must provide reasonable break time for an employee to express breast milk for her nursing child for one year after the child's birth.
 Employees can be granted paid leave, unpaid breaks, or flexibility in their meal time for this purpose.

 Amount of time requested

-Generally a maximum of 15 to 20 minutes, three times, a day should be sufficient for an expressing mother.
-Additional time should be allowed for travel to and from the lactation room.
+Generally a maximum of 15 to 20 minutes, three times a day should be sufficient for an expressing mother.
+Additional time should be allowed for travel to and from the lactation room or the baby's caregiver.
 Extra flexibility on schedule is recommended during the initial weeks following her return to classes or work.

 Employers must provide a place, other than a bathroom, that is shielded from view and free from intrusion from co-workers and the public.
-In the absence of a designed lactation room, you will need to use your best effort to identify a space.
+In the absence of a convenient UAF lactation room, supervisors will need to identify an appropriate space.
 The room must provide a clean, private, comfortable space with an electrical outlet.
 Privacy can be ensured by installing a coded lock or a sign outside the door.
 Included should be a comfortable chair, a table for the breast-pump, easy access to a sink with running water and paper towels, and anti-microbial wipes.
 If possible, provide a small refrigerator for storage of the expressed milk.
 If a refrigerator is not available, the nursing mothers can carry cold packs for personal storage of the expressed milk.

-Nursing mothers on campus have access to the following private, dedicated spaces to comfortably and conveniently express milk.
+Nursing mothers on the UAF campus have access to the following private, dedicated spaces to comfortably and conveniently express milk.

 Contact: Elaine Main